kinanen/Solita-CityBikes/README.md

   - Simple and well structured code in backend
   - SQL database works as intended + usage of ef core, which was new for me
   - Quick and reasonably easy process of moving app to run on Azure
+  - Clear data views and selection of representable data